 In 2008, back in Tanzania, Sister Darlene and another Sister opened a new mission, Dodoma.
 She was very content involved again in education for young women, teaching oral English for class VI and VII primary students where many of the students are orphans and living with HIV+.
 In January, she taught English at the secondary school which was being built to accommodate these students plus others.
 She also participated in weekly meetings of the Small Christian Communities.

-Sister Darlene was re-assigned to the Sisters Center, Maryknoll, NY in 2014.
+Sister Darlene was re-assigned to the Maryknoll Sisters Center, Maryknoll, NY in 2014.
 After studying in preparation, she was named Maryknoll Sisters Treasurer General in 2018.